-Enterprise-Scale Secure Remote Work Tools for Everyone
+Enterprise-scale secure remote work tools for everyone

 One of the clear outcomes of 2020 has been a complete shift to a new, remote normal for workplace collaboration, communication, and productivity.
 This shift was so sudden and critical that it’s left many businesses scrambling to maintain location-agnostic productivity, security, and performance.

-Explore the new e-book Superchare Remote Working with GHA + Microsoft Teams
+Explore the new e-book Enterprise-scale secure remote work tools for everyone from MicroAge and Microsoft

-from GHA Technologies and Microsoft.
+.
 You’ll learn how shifting into the remote-work fast lane can be more than “done”—it can be done for increased competitive advantage.
-You’ll find out how the user-centric approach of GHA Technologies combined with the agility of Microsoft Teams Meetings & Calling can position your business to thrive in the shifting future of workplace communication and:
+You’ll find out how the user-centric approach of MicroAge combined with the agility of Microsoft Teams Meetings & Calling can position your business to thrive in the shifting future of workplace communication and:

 - Streamline collaboration by easily integrating powerful and familiar applications